mkaminaga/system_library/samples/sample02_picture/README.md

 1. CreateTexture
 ```
-bool sys::CreateTexture(const TextureDesc& desc, int texture_id);
+bool sys::CreateTexture(const TextureDesc& desc, int* texture_id);
 ```
 This function creates a texture data from user designated image data file.
 These are some format exists can be used, e.g., png, jpeg, gif.
-The texture data is tagged with user specified texture id.
+The texture data is tagged with identical texture id.
 You can't use one texture id to multiple textures, despite a texture is released with ReleaseTexture.
 Error and duplicate id assign causes failure (return value is false), triggering error dialog.

 2. ReleaseTexture
 ```